alphayama/base-blitz/README.md

 # base-blitz
-An Augmented Reality (AR) game for Android built on Unity Engine
+An Augmented Reality (AR) game for Android built on Unity Engine for the CS6334 Virtual Reality course.

 ## Overview of the repository
 - **BaseBlitz-Preliminary** contains a preliminary version of the project.
 - **BaseBlitz-Final** contains the final prototype version of the project with an implementation of Unity AI.
+- **APKs** contains the Android Application Packages (APKs) for the Preliminary and Final prototypes
 - [Source.md](Source.md) contains links to assets used in the project and resources we referred to implement this project.
 - [Updates.md](Updates.md) contains changes we made in Final prototype version on the basis of feedback that we received for the Preliminary prototype.

-## SDKs
+## AR Foundation, AR Core (Android) and AR Kit
 Our project uses the AR Foundation, AR Core (Android) and AR Kit packages for providing Augmented Reality functionality.

 You can download the packages from the Unity Package Manager using the following steps: